-Wedding family photos are an essential part of just about any wedding day!
-They are so important to your finished wedding gallery, documenting your key family members in a formal, intentional and lasting way.
+Wedding family photos are an essential part of every wedding day.
+They are so important to your finished wedding gallery, documenting your family members in a formal, intentional and lasting way.
 Their significance is only increased with time.

 How long does it take to do family photos?